Bayesian regression tree models for causal inference: regularization, confounding, and heterogeneous effects: Regularization for heterogeneous treatment effects: Bayesian causal forests

 With the model parameterized as in \eqref{eq:bcfmodel}, we can specify different BART priors on $\mu$ and $\tau$.
 For $\mu$ we use the default suggestions in \citep{chipman2010bart} (200 trees, $\beta=2$, $\eta = 0.95$), except that we place a half-Cauchy prior over the scale of the leaf parameters with prior median equal to twice the marginal standard deviation of $Y$ \citep{gelman2006prior,polson2012half}.
 We find that inference over $\tau$ is typically insensitive to reasonable deviations from these settings, so long as the prior is not so strong that deconfounding does not take place.

 For $\tau$, we prefer stronger regularization.
 First, we use fewer trees (50 versus 200), as we generally believe that patterns of treatment effect heterogeneity are relatively simple.
 Second, we set the depth penalty $\beta=3$ and splitting probability $\eta = 0.25$ (instead of $\beta=2$ and $\eta=0.95$) to shrink more strongly toward homogenous effects (the extreme case where none of the trees split at all corresponds to purely homogenous effects).
 Finally, we replace the half-Cauchy prior over the scale of $\tau$ with a half Normal prior, pegging the prior median to the marginal standard deviation of $Y$.
+(In the absence of prior information about the plausible range of treatment effects we expect this to be a reasonable uppper bound.)